Donson1/Tripcompanion-56/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For any questions or suggestions, please reach out to Donson1.
+For any questions or suggestions, please reach out to Donson1 and Humble07.

 Enjoy your travels with Trip Companion!

-javascript
-Copy code

 This `README.md` incorporates the updated key features of the Trip Companion web app, making it more aligned with the specific functionalities you described.